szweibel/site-agent/CONTRIBUTING.md

-# Contributing to Claude Answer Engine
+# Contributing to Site Agent

 Thank you for your interest in contributing!